Dubai Metro announces delay after smoke detected at Onpassive station

 Here is everything you need to know to make your trip hassle-free

-Passengers on the Dubai Metro have been informed of a delay at Onpassive station caused by smoke detected from an electric scooter on Wednesday.
+After nearly an hour, services on Onpassive metro station were restored after passengers on the Dubai Metro were informed of a delay caused by smoke detected from an electric scooter on Wednesday morning.

 The Roads and Transport Authority (RTA) took to their social media account to announce the delay.
 The authority said that a bus service has been provided to transport passengers from the station.